4 killed in shooting at Tulsa medical building; shooter dead

-Capt.
-Richard Meulenberg confirmed the number of dead.
-Meulenberg said the shooter also was dead.
+Tulsa Police Department Deputy Chief Eric Dalgleish confirmed the number of dead and said the shooter also was dead, apparently from a self-inflicted gunshot wound.

-It was unclear how the shooter died or what prompted the deadly assault.
+It was unclear what prompted the deadly assault.
+However, the unidentified gunman carried both a handgun and a rifle during the attack, Dalgleish said.

 "Officers are currently going through every room in the building checking for additional threats," police said in a Facebook post just before 6 p.m.
 "We know there are multiple injuries, and potentially multiple casualties."